apitestbase/apitestbase.github.io/Interact-with-Other-Systems.md

 These jars can be found at `<MQ_Install_Dir>/java/lib`.

-To interact with multiple versions of MQ at the same time, use the jars of the highest MQ version.
+To interact with multiple versions of MQ at the same time, use the jars of the highest version.

 ## IIB
 To use IIB Test Step to interact with IIB as part of a test case, copy IBM jars to corresponding folders.